 To reduce costs, our customers use Amper Utilization data to first justify projects before getting started, and then quantify efforts after improvements have been made.

-- First you'll want to calculate your cost of production.
-What are all of your costs per hour, divided by the number of machines?
+First you'll want to calculate your cost of production.
+What is your total cost per hour divided by your total number of machines?

 To get the most accurate number, you'll want to consider costs for direct and indirect labor.
 That means beyond just an employee's salary, but additionally: employment taxes, health benefits, and PTO.
 You'll also want to take into account things like: consumable raw materials, building costs, or monthly payments on rented machinery.

 If you don't want to do the math, a conservative estimate is to assume your cost of production is $40/hour.
 So, every hour a machine is making parts, or not making parts, will cost the business $40 at each machine.
 If you're running, you're ideally selling that product for a profit, thereby offsetting those costs.
 If you're down, you're just losing $40/hour/machine.

 Then you'll use utilization data to determine where to improve (typically your highest running machines or bottleneck areas).

 👉 You can also use downtime labeling to justify improvements before making them.
 For more information on this, please refer to